-TSB is staffed by NISRA statisticians and is responsible for producing official tourism statistics in accordance with official statistics principles
+NISRA Tourism Statistics is staffed by NISRA statisticians and is responsible for producing official tourism statistics in accordance with the Code of Practice for Official Statistics

-This will include a variety of measures, estimates of the number of people staying overnight in Northern Ireland, rooms sold in local accommodation, passenger levels at local ports, cruise ship visits, self catering occupancy levels, day trips taken by NI residents and visits to visitor attractions.
+NISRA Tourism Statistics produce a wide range of statistics relating to tourism in Northern Ireland.
+These include a variety of measures, estimates of the number of people staying overnight in Northern Ireland, rooms sold in local accommodation, passenger levels at local ports, cruise ship visits, self-catering occupancy levels and the number of visits to visitor attractions.

 Guide to surveys

-The Tourism Statistics Guide to Surveys can be accessed on the following DETI page:
+The Tourism Statistics Guide to Surveys can be accessed on the following page:

 More information on data quality can be found at

 More information on the quality of administrative sources can be found at